emeric-martineau/ambrosia/DOCUMENTATION.md

 ### :browser

-The `:brower` pipeline allow browser to get this route.
+The `:browser` pipeline allow browser to get this route.

 Contente type returned is HTML, it's protected against some classic attack.